StefanoFioravanzo/kale/CONTRIBUTE.md

 > Note: the scripts rely on `devpi-server`, `devpi-client`, and `python -m build`.
 > Install them once in your virtualenv: `pip install devpi-server devpi-client build`.

+If you need KFP pods running in Kubernetes to pull from that devpi instance, see `backend/docs/devpi-k8s.md` for two workflows: exposing the laptop-hosted devpi to the cluster or deploying a disposable devpi service inside Kubernetes.

 ## 6. Running tests

 ```bash